hanmyintmyat/Ecom-using-MERN-Stack/README.md

 This is a frontend-focused e-commerce web application built using React and styled with Bootstrap.
 The project demonstrates a modern online shopping platform with features for browsing products, managing a shopping cart, and providing a seamless user experience.
 It leverages React for building a dynamic and responsive user interface, integrated with Bootstrap for rapid styling and modern tools for state management.
 Features

-User Features:

-Browse products by categories
-Search and filter products
-Add/remove products to/from the shopping cart
-View product details with images and descriptions Responsive design for mobile and desktop devices using Bootstrap

-Technical Features:

-Built with React for a component-based architecture State management using Redux Toolkit or React Context (depending on implementation) Styled with Bootstrap for a responsive and polished UI Integration with a mock API or backend (e.g., Fake Store API or custom backend) Client-side routing with React Router
-Optimized performance with lazy loading and code splitting (if applicable)